Weches Formation

-The Weches Formation is a greensand, slay, and shale geologic formation in Louisiana and Eastern Texas.
+The Weches Formation is a greensand, clay, and shale geologic formation in Louisiana and Eastern Texas.
 It preserves fossils dating back to the Paleogene period, specifically the Eocene.

 Description

 The Weches Formation is a fossiliferous glauconite rich sand that graduates into a clay.
 It is considered one of the principal iron bearing beds in Eastern Texas, and is mined for sand in gravel in parts of Texas where exposed.
 The Weches Formation was originally called the Weches Greensand, and was considered a member of the Mount Selman Formation before being raised to formation status.